VigneshS520/DynamicSalesDashboardExcel-/README.md

 This dataset is used to create pivot tables and visual summaries in the dashboard.

-🛠 Tools & Techniques Used
+## 🛠 Tools & Techniques Used

-Microsoft Excel
+- Microsoft Excel

-Pivot Tables
+- Pivot Tables

-Pivot Charts
+- Pivot Charts

-Slicers (Interactive Filters)
+- Slicers (Interactive Filters)

-Data Cleaning & Preparation
+- Data Cleaning & Preparation

-Conditional Formatting
+- Conditional Formatting

-Dashboard Layout & Design
+- Dashboard Layout & Design

-🎨 Dashboard Features
+## 🎨 Dashboard Features

-Clean and structured layout
+- Clean and structured layout

-Automatically updating KPIs
+- Automatically updating KPIs

-Easy-to-use slicer-driven interactivity
+- Easy-to-use slicer-driven interactivity

-Color-coded charts for better readability
+- Color-coded charts for better readability

-Suitable for business analysis and reporting
+- Suitable for business analysis and reporting

-🖼 Dashboard Screenshot
+## 🖼 Dashboard Screenshot

-(After uploading a screenshot in images/ folder, link it like this:)

 ![Sales Dashboard](images/dashboard.png)

-📌 How to Use This Dashboard
+## 📌 How to Use This Dashboard

-Download and open sales Dashboard.xlsx
+1.Download and open sales Dashboard.xlsx

-Go to the Dashboard sheet
+2.Go to the Dashboard sheet

-Use slicers to filter Region, Product, Salesperson, or Year

-Watch KPI cards and charts update instantly

-Analyze reports and derive insights
+3.Use slicers to filter Region, Product, Salesperson, or Year 4.Watch KPI cards and charts update instantly 5.Analyze reports and derive insights